ucuckic/tales_patches/pcsx2/README.md

 ## Abyss
 Double arte slots (regions besides JP ported by Sora3100)

+### How to use extra artes:

+while selecting an arte, press L3 to switch to the second bindable page

+during battle, hold L1 and press the arte button to use your second page bindings.

 ## Destiny DC
 Double arte slots (from the random japanese guy from the dead website that was then posted on gamefaqs)